Great-Green Macaw - Ara ambigua

 It was also estimated that during any given year, there were not more than 30 to 35 reproductively active pairs of green macaws in Costa Rica.
 This conclusion was based on the fact that despite extensive searches there has not been more than 19 nests active during a given year.

 The presence of a great green macaw population in the neighboring country of Nicaragua will be critical for the long-term survival of the Costa Rican population.
-The Nicaraguan populations of macaws, which is assumed to be substantially larger than that of Costa Rica, benefits from the existence of the large Indio- Maiz Reserve.
-Maintaining this reserve and its population of macaws in Nicaragua will be imperative to providing Costa Rican macaws with opportunities for genetic flow and an extended area of high quality habitat is isolated, the current reproductive population in Costa Rica would be unsustainable, according to population experts.
+The Nicaraguan populations of macaws, which is assumed to be substantially larger than that of Costa Rica, benefits from the existence of the large Indio-Maiz Reserve.
+Maintaining this reserve and its population of macaws in Nicaragua will be imperative to providing Costa Rican macaws with opportunities for genetic flow.
+As an extended area of high quality habitat is isolated, the current reproductive population in Costa Rica would be unsustainable, according to population experts.
 Therefore, it is strongly recommended continuing the bilateral agreement of the Si a Paz reserve complex, which will benefit not only Nicaragua but also Costa Rica.
-The information collected by the research team indicates that in order to support a sustainable reproductive population of 50 pairs, there must be establish:
+The information collected by the research team indicates that in order to support a sustainable reproductive population of 50 pairs, there must be established:

 1. Nuclear areas of absolute protection in the macaws' breeding range.
 These core areas should include 52,500 hectares of habitat appropriate to the needs of nesting pairs.